 Insomnia treatment: Cognitive behavioral therapy instead of sleeping pills

-Insomnia is a serious disorder, and effective treatment can be crucial to getting the sleep you need.
+Insomnia is a common disorder, and effective treatment can be crucial to getting the sleep you need.
 Explore safe, effective, nondrug insomnia treatments.By Mayo Clinic Staff

 Cognitive behavioral therapy for insomnia is a structured program that helps you identify and replace thoughts and behaviors that cause or worsen sleep problems with habits that promote sound sleep.
 Unlike sleeping pills, CBT-I helps you overcome the underlying causes of your sleep problems.

-To make effective changes, it's important to understand sleep cycles and learn how beliefs, behaviors and outside factors can affect your sleep.
-To help decide how to best treat your insomnia, your sleep therapist may have you keep a detailed sleep diary for one to two weeks.
+To identify how to best treat your insomnia, your sleep therapist may have you keep a detailed sleep diary for one to two weeks.

 How does cognitive behavioral therapy for insomnia work?

 The cognitive part of CBT-I teaches you to recognize and change beliefs that affect your ability to sleep.
 This type of therapy can help you control or eliminate negative thoughts and worries that keep you awake.

 The behavioral part of CBT-I helps you develop good sleep habits and avoid behaviors that keep you from sleeping well.

 Depending on your needs, your sleep therapist may recommend some of these CBT-I techniques: